odow/SDDP.jl/README.md

 ## Help

-If you need help, please [open a Github issue](https://github.com/odow/SDDP.jl/issues/new).
+If you need help, please [open a GitHub issue](https://github.com/odow/SDDP.jl/issues/new).